How to Detect and Prevent iGaming Affiliate Fraud as an Operator

 Multi-accounting

-Duplicate IP addresses, matching personal information such as repetitive surnames or email address formats signal connections with dishonest affiliates.
+Duplicate IP addresses, matching personal information such as repetitive surnames or email address formats, signal connections with dishonest affiliates.

 URL hijacking

-Dishonest affiliates can often purchase website domains that are quite similar to that of their operator partners, often differing by only a few characters or less, to redirect visitors to the original website of their partners.
+Dishonest affiliates can often purchase website domains that are quite similar to those of their operator partners, often differing by only a few characters or less, to redirect visitors to the original website of their partners.
 With manipulative content, these sites may feature promotions, bonuses, or offers that appeal to visitors, often making them click through to the actual partner site, where the affiliate earns a commission.

 Casino bonus abuse